 What electronic logging device (ELD) user documentation must be onboard a driver’s commercial motor vehicle?

-Guidance: Beginning on December 18, 2017, a driver using an ELD must have an ELD information packet onboard the commercial motor vehicle (CMV) containing the following items:
+Guidance: A driver using an ELD must have an ELD information packet onboard the CMV containing the following items:

 A user’s manual for the driver describing how to operate the ELD;

 An instruction sheet describing the data transfer mechanisms supported by the ELD and step-by-step instructions to produce and transfer the driver’s hours-of-service records to an authorized safety official;

 An instruction sheet for the driver describing ELD malfunction reporting requirements and recordkeeping procedures during ELD malfunctions; and